How are we doing?

 What are the key trends?

 Since 2000, the Tucson MSA has experienced an 8.4 percentage point increase in the voter turnout rate for presidential elections.
 These years are represented by the peaks on the accompanying graph.
-During the same timeframe, the U.S. and state of Arizona have also experienced increases in the voter turnout rate for presidential elections, at 4.5 and 9.0 percentage points, respectively.
+During the same timeframe, the U.S. and the state of Arizona have also experienced increases in the voter turnout rate for presidential elections, at 4.5 and 9.0 percentage points, respectively.

 How is it measured?